gracierichards/portfolio_manager/assignment4/res/SETUP-README.txt

 .jar file, so place the .jar file in your desired location.
 It does not depend on any input files to be present to run.
 Open the terminal and navigate to the directory where the .jar file is located.
-To start the program, simply enter "java -jar assignment5.jar".
+To start the program, simply enter "java -jar assignment6.jar".
+For the GUI to run, the user simply enter "java -jar assignment6.jar gui" and for the CLI users can enter "java -jar assignment6.jar nongui".

 SUPPORTED COMMANDS